Anxiety isn't always loud.

 You don't need the right words.
 You don't need to fully understand where it comes from or why it won't shift.

 This is not about forcing positivity or learning to push through.
-It is about helping you feel genuinely safer within yourself, so that anxiety begins to lose the grip it has had on your days.
+It is about helping you feel genuinely safer within yourself.

 Clients often experience: